SweptShadow/2800_202410_BBY19/README.md

 Our Group, Golden Gamer’s, are developing a web app to help seniors by integrating a simple accessible social media application with senior oriented games which will help battle boredom and maintain cognitive functions.

 ## 2. Project Technologies
+List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
+* Scoket.io
+* Font used:  Gilroy-ExtraBold
+* Adobe Stock images
+* Cloudinary

 ## 3. List of Files
 Contents of project folder: